T

 landmark

-The iconic seat of the UK Parliament, with the Elizabeth Tower (housing Big Ben) as its most famous feature.
-Admire the architecture from Parliament Square and along the River Thames.
+The iconic seat of the UK Parliament, featuring the Elizabeth Tower, commonly known as Big Ben.
+Admire the stunning Victorian Gothic architecture from Parliament Square.

-• Tours of Parliament are available on certain days, book well in advance.
+• Tours of Parliament are available on select dates, book well in advance.

 Adjacent to Westminster Abbey.